selectusamicah/events/events/_posts/2016-04-17-biz-facilities-livexchange2016.md

 ### SelectUSA on the Business Facilities LiveXchange 2016 Keynote Panel

-SelectUSA's Deputy Executive Director Peggy Philbin will be featured on the Keynote Panel at [Business Facilities' LiveXchange 2016](http://bflivexchange.com/) in Chicago, IL on April 17-19.
+SelectUSA's Deputy Executive Director Peggy Philbin will be featured on the Keynote Panel at [Business Facilities' LiveXchange 2016](http://bflivexchange.com/) in Fort Lauderdale, FL on April 17-19.
 [Business Facilities](http://businessfacilities.com/), a full-service media brand specializing in site selection and as a source of intelligence on corporate expansion for C-level executives and business leaders, will hold its 12th annual conference with a focus on the intersection of trade and economic development.
 The Panel will discuss the latest trends in foreign direct investment (FDI) and exports.

 ---